Jens-Horstmann/Scan-to-email-ocr-llm/README.md

 # Scan-to-email-ocr-llm

+# This software (including this readme) is almost entirely written by ChatGPT-4o.
+Feel free to chat with it for any complaints.

 # Scan-to-Email Container Setup Guide

 This guide will help you set up and run the **Scan-to-Email** container, which monitors a folder for scanned documents, extracts text using OCR, summarizes the content with an LLM, and sends an email with the extracted information.